LastCallMedia/Crawler/docs/configuration.md

 [Default normalizer](../src/Configuration/ServiceProvider/NormalizerServiceProvider.php)

 #### normalizations
-`array` - An array of normalizations that are performed by the normalizer.
+`callable[]` - An array of normalizations that are performed by the normalizer.

 [Default normalizations](../src/Configuration/ServiceProvider/NormalizerServiceProvider.php)